Lawrenceville DUI Lawyers

 DDS-1205 form

-1. Do nothing within 30 days of the date of your Lawrenceville DUI arrest: In most cases, we do not recommend this path.
-If you do nothing and your Lawrenceville DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Lawrenceville DUI arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
+In most cases, we do not recommend this path.
+If you do nothing and your Lawrenceville DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your Lawrenceville DUI arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form as a result of your DUI arrest, our Lawrenceville DUI lawyers still recommend that you take some sort of action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Lawrenceville DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Lawrenceville DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-There is a $150 filing fee made payable to the Dept. of Driver Services in order for DDS to process the hearing request.
+This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Lawrenceville DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing your Lawrenceville DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request.

-3. Properly waive your right to an administrative hearing in your Lawrenceville DUI case and have an ignition interlock installed: This track came into effect July 1, 2017.
+This track came into effect July 1, 2017.
 This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Lawrenceville DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Lawrenceville DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
+It comes with a cost, of course.
+It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Lawrenceville DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first, then going to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many people, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive: it requires an installation fee and a monthly monitoring fee.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Lawrenceville DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);